jeffreyfei/classnotes-f2018/cs-343/midterm-summary-notes.md

 ##### defaultResume
 - If no CatchResume is found, defaultResume is called, which rethrows the event, and the event will get caught by the next catch block (if it exists)

+## Coroutine

+- Has it's own stack and its local variables
+- When deleted, a coroutine's stack is always unwound and any destructors executed
+- Default coroutine stack size is 64K and does not grow
+- Expands to next stack instead of heap
+- Nonlocal exceptions are queued and delivered in FIFO order
+    - Disabled by default in a coroutine
+- Exception UnhandledException (and a few others) are always enabled

+- **this** and `uThisCoroutine` changes at different times

+### Coroutine Languages

+- **Stackless** - use the caller's stack and a fixed-size local-state
+    - Cannot call other routines then suspend (only suspend in the coroutine main)
+    - Python, Ruby, JavaScript, C# etc.

+- **Stackful** - separate stack and fixed-sized local-state

+## More Exceptions

+- **Derived exception types** - derived exception classes from a parent exception class
+    - Can form a tree like exception hierarchy

+- Destructor is implicitly noexcept => cannot raise an exception

+- Cannot raise an exception during propagation

 ### Barging Avoidance

 ### Barging Prevention